veritrans/veritrans-android/README.md

 This SDK using Event Bus implementation which don't require activity as a parameter.

-For default implementation please add this code blocks into `onCreate` and `onDestroy` method on your Activity/Fragment that needs to implement this SDK.
+For default implementation of the `core flow` please add this code blocks into `onCreate` and `onDestroy` method on your Activity/Fragment that needs to implement this SDK.

     @Override
     public void onCreate(Bundle savedInstanceState) {